UPOV CONVENTION A BRIEF INTRODUCTION:

 1. Standard Criteria for protection- No major changes were made in 1991.

-- However, it was decided to introduce a number of a number of definitions such as breeder and variety which further clarified the UPOV System and contributed to its harmonization of its operations.
+- However, it was decided to introduce a number of definitions such as breeder and variety which further clarified the UPOV System and contributed to harmonization of its operations.

 2. Scope of protection- Important clarifications are also made to the: